Brandon Hicks

 Brandon Ryan Hicks (born September 14, 1985) is an American former professional baseball infielder.
-He has played in Major League Baseball (MLB) for the Atlanta Braves, Oakland Athletics and San Francisco Giants.
+He played in Major League Baseball (MLB) for the Atlanta Braves, Oakland Athletics and San Francisco Giants.

 Amateur career

 Hicks attended Sam Rayburn High School in Pasadena, Texas.
 He attended San Jacinto College before transferring to Texas A&M University, where he played shortstop for the Big 12 Tournament Championship team.

 Professional career

 Atlanta Braves

 Hicks was drafted by the Braves in the third round (108th overall) of the 2007 Major League Baseball Draft.
 He was promoted to the major leagues for the first time in May 2010.

 For the following season, Hicks made the 2011 Opening Day roster of the Atlanta Braves after performing well in that season's Spring training camp.
 On May 1, just five days short of a year after his Major League debut, Hicks collected his first Major League hit, an RBI single to left-center against Jaime García of the St. Louis Cardinals.